peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 nowhere became prevalent, or if names related to such zone cuts were associated with significant traffic, some operational problem might result.
-For example, DNS software that made incompatible assumptions about DNS responses might fail, or unwanted traffic to root servers might result.
+For example, DNS software that made incompatible assumptions about DNS responses might fail, or harmful traffic to root servers might result.

 Some experiments carried out by the authors to assess the likelihood